Columbus, GA · Georgia

 Columbus, GA Pollen Count Today

-View the current allergy index, primary allergen, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Columbus.
+View today's allergy index, primary allergen, weather context, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Columbus.

 Today's pollen count in Columbus

-Today in Columbus, Georgia, the forecasted pollen level is moderate with an allergy index of 3.
-The primary allergen is Grasses.
+Today in Columbus, Georgia, the forecasted pollen level is high with an allergy index of 4.
+The primary allergen is Birch.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for Columbus.
 Actual exposure can vary by neighborhood, weather, and time outdoors.